 Customers can continue to access a wide range of eBooks, eAudiobooks, eNewspapers and eMagazines, as well as using Select and Collect services.
 Customers can access more information, through East Sussex’s eLibrary.

 The Keep (Archive Centre)

 The Keep is now open to the public.
-Please wear a face covering (unless exempt), socially distance and use the hand sanitiser provided.
+Please wear a face covering (unless exempt).

 All existing COVID-secure measures, including social distancing, countertop screens, frequent hand and surface sanitisation, and occupancy limits will remain in place at this time.

 Documents no longer need to be quarantined, and so we have been able to lift the cap on the number of documents customers can order in a session.

 Read more on essential information about your visit.